aijulhussain/aijulhussain/README.md

 # 💫 About Me:
-🔭 A passionate ML enthusiast.<br>🌱 I'm currently learning Deep learning<br>💬 Ask me about anything related to technology.<br>
+🔭 A passionate ML enthusiast.<br>🌱 I'm currently learning Agentic AI.<br>💬 Ask me about anything related to technology.<br>

 ## 🌐 Connect with Me: